risc0/risc0/risc0/cargo-risczero/README.md

 ## build

-Use the `build` command to build a guest code for the target `riscv32im-risc0-zkvm-elf`.
-The resulting ELF binary will be saved on `target/riscv-guest/riscv32im-risc0-zkvm-elf/docker/`.
-Warning: this requires having docker installed.
+Use the `build` command to build guest code for the zkVM target `riscv32im-risc0-zkvm-elf` deterministically.

+The compiled ELF is saved in: `./target/riscv-guest/riscv32im-risc0-zkvm-elf/docker/`

+With this containerized build process, we ensure that all builds of your guest code, regardless of the machine or local environment, will produce the same ImageID.
+The ImageID, and its importance to [security,](https://dev.risczero.com/tech_faq#security) is explained in more detail in our [developer FAQ.](https://dev.risczero.com/tech_faq#zkvm-application-design)

+Note: The build command requires the docker CLI installed and in your PATH.

 ### Examples